Burn More Calories and Reach Your Goal Faster With These Workouts!

 It’s a full body workout.
 There’s virtually no limit on what types of exercise combination you can put together.

-For the creation of the Insanity fitness program, Beachbody teamed up with Shaun T, a reputable theater and television dancer.
-Insanity is an at-home DVD-based program that includes a comprehensive selection of workouts and all of the necessary information you will need to dramatically improve people’s overall health and fitness.
+These at-home DVD-based or online/app programs includes comprehensive selections of workouts and all of the necessary information you will need to dramatically improve people’s overall health and fitness.

 The Insanity fitness program is designed as an intense exercise routine intended to provide a complete body transformation.
 More specifically, the Insanity fitness program focuses on extreme cardiovascular development and endurance, strength and lean muscle tissue development, and rapid weight loss.